-The senior management function for Human Resources ("HR") has overall responsibility for the management and oversight of the HR division's role and activities in respect of the DB Group staff providing services to DBIGB Group.
-The HR function is responsible for managing and overseeing the framework, policies and procedures in relation to the management and development of its people, including amongst others, reward, recruitment, acquisition, development and mobility of talent, workforce planning, diversity and inclusion, employee relations (including consultation through the UK Employee Forum), performance, engagement and culture, advisory for managers and delivery of HR information and services.
-The senior management function for HR is an attendee at quarterly DBUKB Board Meetings and presents management information and escalates matters of broader culture and morale to the DBUKB Board which may be appropriate as part of any strategic decision making.
-In considering such matters, the Boards recognise that it needs to address diversity and to make improvements to gender disparity across the business given the benefits gained from richness of talent.
-To that end, the DBUKB Board has requested that management and the senior management function for HR consider initiatives as to how the organisation could better embrace diversity in its broadest sense and leverage opportunities to improve the trend.
+The HR function is responsible for managing and overseeing the DBIGB Group's framework, policies and procedures in relation to the management and development of its people, including amongst others, reward, recruitment, acquisition, development and mobility of talent, workforce planning, diversity and inclusion, employee relations (including consultation through the UK Employee Forum), performance, engagement and culture, advisory for managers and delivery of HR information and services.
+A representative from HR is an attendee at quarterly DBUKB Board meetings and presents management information and escalates matters of broader culture and morale to the DBUKB Board which may be appropriate as part of any strategic decision making.
+In considering such matters, the DBUKB Board recognises that it needs to address diversity and to make improvements to gender disparity across the business given the benefits gained from richness of talent.
+To that end, the DBUKB Board has requested that management and HR consider initiatives as to how the organisation could better embrace diversity in its broadest sense and leverage opportunities to improve the trend.

-$^{\rm 19}$ Includes Directorships of other Companies within the DBIGB Group
+20 Includes Directorships of other Companies within the DBIGB Group.

-2022 Pillar 3 Remuneration Report
+2023 Pillar 3 Remuneration Report

-The content of this Pillar 3 report is based on the qualitative and quantitative remuneration disclosure requirements outlined in Article 450 No. 1 (a) to (j) Capital Requirements Regulation ("CRR") No. 575/2013 and complies with the Disclosure Part of the Prudential Regulation Authority (PRA) Rulebook.
+The content of this Pillar 3 Report is based on the qualitative and quantitative remuneration disclosure requirements outlined in Article 450 No. 1 (a) to (j) Capital Requirements Regulation ("CRR") No. 575/2013 and complies with the 'Disclosure Part' of the PRA Rulebook.

-DBIGB & its subsidiary companies in scope of this report - DBUKB & DTCL - do not have an exclusive remuneration policy or a 'Remuneration Committee' established in the UK since they are part of DB Group with its Headquarters in Germany and subject to the German ordinance for remuneration provisions (Institutsvergütungsverordnung "InstVV").
+DBIGB & its subsidiary companies in scope of this report - DBUKB & DTCL - do not have an exclusive remuneration policy or a 'Remuneration Committee' established in the UK since they are part of DB Group with its Headquarters in Germany and subject to the German Ordinance for remuneration provisions (Institutsvergütungsverordnung "InstVV").
 Remuneration decisions are made by the DB Group level Remuneration Committee ("RemCo"), known as the Senior Executive Compensation Committee ("SECC").
 DBUKB has a "Nomination and advisory Remuneration Committee" whose purpose is to lead the process for Board appointments, make recommendations to the Board in relation to new appointments and assessing performance.
 The Committee also acts in an advisory capacity regarding remuneration matters that directly impact DBUKB.
 However, it relies on the DB Group for overall compensation governance and oversight.
 This report therefore outlines the DB Group compensation policy & governance as well as specific UK related provisions as these are applicable to DBIGB and its subsidiaries.

-Regulatory environment
+Regulatory Environment